viewing Apigee X documentation.

 This section describes environments and environment groups.

-An environment is a runtime execution context for the API proxies and shared flows in an organization.
+An Apigee environment is a software environment, within an organization, for creating and deploying API proxies.
 You must deploy an API proxy to an environment before it can be accessed.
 You can deploy an API proxy to a single environment or to multiple environments.

-Environments must be members of an environment group before you can access resources defined within them.
+An environment must be a member of at least one environment group before you can access resources defined within it.
 In other words, you must assign an environment to a group before you can use it.

 The logical grouping of environments by environment group provides the following benefits: